 After dinner was served and darkness fell, the Yankee Doodle Birthday Boy and his guests stocked up on fun glow-in-the-dark items and flocked to the front porch for the main event…a firework display set to a playlist of traditional 4th of July favorites.

-Thank goodness the rain held out long enough for the kids to watch the party dads set off some pretty spectacular fireworks and have a little fun of their own with sparklers, complete with cup guards to protect little hands.
+Thank goodness the rain held out long enough for the kids to watch the party dads set off some pretty spectacular fireworks and have a little fun of their own.

 Inside the favors was an assortment of themed items like Pop-Its, a cherry or blueberry pie-shaped cookie and watermelon sucker, all a fun reminder of our birthday boy’s star spangled 4th.